What is the Deed Program?

 The motivation to sell a property varies from seller to seller, so that would be for you to decide.
-This option typically works best for a seller who has one or more of the following:
+This option typically works best for a seller who has just one (or more) of the following:

-- May have little to no equity in the property and is unable to sell through a realtor
+- May have little or no equity in the property in its current condition making it difficult to sell through a realtor

-- May be experiencing a financial hardship or have health concerns which impact them from keeping the loan current
+- Experiencing a financial hardship or have health concerns which can make it difficult for them from keeping the loan current

 - Has some equity, but needs to sell quickly due to relocation, military orders, or other reasons